yovendielmundo/ecs/README.md

 # ECS
 Elevator control system

-The scheduling problem is handled by a PriorityQueue.
+The scheduling problem is handled by a `PriorityQueue`.
-The priority is an `Ordering[Elevator]` function, so I have implemented a simple less-busy strategy which is the Elevator with least pickup request, this can be improved by changing this function, having in mind more parameters
+The priority is an `Ordering[Elevator]` function, so I have implemented a simple less-busy strategy which is the Elevator with least pickup requests.
+This priority function can be improved by having in mind more parameters.

 ## Test